Gregwar/gregwar.github.io/twists.markdown

 ---
 layout: default
-title:  "Jacobians algebra"
+title:  "Twists algebra"
-permalink: /jacobians-algebra
+permalink: /twists-algebra
 date:   2022-03-05 16:00:00 +0200
-tags: jacobians algebra
+tags: twists algebra
 ---

-In mathematics, Jacobians are the generalization of differentiation.
-In robotics, Jacobians refer to the relation between the rate of change of a robot's joints to the twist of a given body.
+Twists are extensively used in mechanics, since they can represent the motion of a rigid body.
+They are also used by Jacobians to relate the the rate of change of robot's joint with the associated twist, and thus give a linear approximation of the robot behavior in a given configuration.

-They are powerful tools, since they can be used to solve numerically equations using a linear approximation.
-Here, I give some small algebraic tricks that can be used with those Jacobians.
+Here, I try to keep some cheat sheet on how they can be used.

 <!--more-->

-# Twists an Jacobians
+# Twists and Jacobians

 The twist of an object is a 6-Dimensional vector capturing the speed of a 3D rigid body: